It was one of those picture perfect days.

 Temps in the high 70s - so unusual for August in New Jersey, no humidity, not a cloud in the sky, a light breeze.
 As soon as I could escape the office, I slipped behind the wheel of my car and headed out to pick up a friend.
 Earlier in the day we had made plans to take a walk along the D&R canal towpath just a few minutes from her apartment.

 The canal water's surface was broken only by the occasional fish jumping for an insect dinner or mallard family paddling by.
-A gaggle of Canadian geese on the far bank dined on golf course greens, and a lone heron flapped his large, grey wings and lifted off and out of site.
+A gaggle of Canadian geese on the far bank dined on golf course greens, and a lone heron flapped his large, grey wings and lifted off and out of sight.
 Bicycle riders passed us from behind and several dogs...a black lab, boxer, and bulldog were out walking their owners.

 A little farther down the path a man and woman came walking toward us with their young son.
 As we passed and greeted each other I said "good morning" instead of saying "hi" or "good evening" since it was already almost 6.
 As soon as I realized my mistake, I laughed and said "Oh boy, I guess I don't know what time it is!"
 At the same time, the woman started laughing and pointed toward the man "He always says good morning!".
 Her husband chimed in "It's true.
 Morning, noon or night, I always say good morning.
 I figure this way.
 If I wake up, I'm blessed, so it's a good morning.
 The rest is just extra."